NorfairKing/nerves-game-rules/README.md

 - At any time, their may be up to five piles of cards with face-up cards.
 - A player may turn any face-down card to make this happen.
-- Two or more cards with the same value but different suit may be stacked on top of each other.
+- Two or more cards with the same value may be stacked on top of each other.
   These cards then only count as one pile of face-up cards.